SPIRE instrument and calibration web pages

 The SPIRE Spectrometer DP known issues listed here

 Photometer data reduction

 The best source of information for reducing SPIRE Photometer data is the SPIRE Data Reduction Guide

-available through the HIPE help.
+available as a standalone hyperlink document as well as through the HIPE help.
 This runs through the User Pipeline scripts step by step, describes several other Useful Scripts, and offers advice for specific issues that might be encountered.

 Known Issues in ODs 1304 & 1305

 For (yet) unknown reasons, the three detectors PSW-B5, PSW-E9 and PSW-F8 - that use to behave well during the entire mission - were noisy during the two operational days 1304 and 1305.
 The result are stripes visible in the final PSW map which the current (HIPE 11) pipeline is not able to correct.
 The solution is to mask and exclude these detectors from the analysis.
 This could be done in 2 ways:

 SpireMaskEditor GUI as described in Sec.
 8.4 of the SPIRE Data Reduction Guide: write-click on your observation context variable and then select

 Master all samples in all scans (listed as BBID) for the detectors mentioned above.

 - Alternatively, you can use these lines of code